 4D Library 21 – New Features

-The version 21 of the 4D Library is just around the corner.
+The version 21 of the 4D Library is here.
 We have some great new tools that will change the way you currently work (for the better) and some great new parts that compliment the new features of ArchiCAD 21

 - ‘LABEL MAKER 4D’ A fantastic new label that reads in information from the ArchiCAD model to combine with your notes to create the smartest way to label possible

 - ‘COURSE HEIGHT LABEL 4D’ This new course marker moves with your element in elevation.
 So now if you label the top of a wall, or column or window/door – your course height marker will move with the element.
 And just one click to insert it.